nrc/portable-interoperable/io-traits/README.md

 Notes:

 * This approach requires a different idiom for reading, see below.
 That pattern facilitates avoiding memory allocation before data is ready to read.
-* I'm unclear if we should have convenience async methods including `read`, `read_vectored`, `read_exact`, or `read_to_end`.
-My thinking for not doing so is that if you want the performance benefits of `ReadyRead` then you probably also want the performance benefits of reading into uninitialized memory (or at least, the ergonomic hit of using `BorrowedCursor` rather than `&mut [u8]` is easy enough to ignore when that is not true).
+* To actually read data, use the synchronous read methods (thus the synchronous `Read` bound on `ReadyRead`).
+The underlying resource must have been opened in 'async mode' and coded appropriately so that if the operating system returns a 'would block' error, then this is surfaced to the caller, rather than blocking internally (i.e., the reading methods are implemented in a non-blocking fashion).

 ## Owned read